zchee/neovim-wiki/Installing-Neovim.md

 # Install from source

 Instead of using a pre-built package, you can build Neovim from source.
 This is usually easy, just make sure you have the [prerequisites](Building-Neovim#build-prerequisites).
-Then run this command:
+Then run:

+    make
     sudo make install

 That's it.
 By default, that installs to the standard software location for your operation system (`/usr/local`, `C:/Program Files`, etc.).
 To choose a different location, see below.